metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `secret` (String) The name of the secret, in this namespace, that contains the CA certificate for verification of a TLS endpoint The secret must have the key with the name 'tls.crt'
+- `secret` (String) The name of the secret, in this namespace, that contains the CA certificate for verification of a TLS endpointThe secret must have the key with the name 'tls.crt'
 - `url` (String) The host/address of the custom object endpoint.
-- `use_virtual_path` (Boolean) UseVirtualPath will force the AWS SDK to use the new virtual style paths which are often required by S3 compatible object stores.
+- `use_virtual_path` (Boolean) UseVirtualPath will force the AWS SDK to use the new virtual style pathswhich are often required by S3 compatible object stores.

 <a id="nestedatt--spec--backup--resources"></a>